Introduction to Built Environment Professional Practice

 With a focus on your progression, the foundation year also introduces core skills in communication and teamwork that you will need to succeed at an advanced study level.
 You'll explore technology, design and professional practice.

-If you successfully complete and pass the foundation year, you will automatically progress on to the full BSc (Hons) Real Estate Development and Management degree.
+Once you successfully complete and pass the foundation year, you will progress on to our full BSc (Hons) Real Estate Development and Management degree.

 BSc Honours Degree